TV Docs to Join Real Doctors in AMA's Salute to Graduating Medical Students

 - SCRUBS creator Bill Lawrence reassembled cast members Zach Braff, Sarah Chalke, Donald Faison, Neil Flynn, John C. McGinley and Judy Reyes

-- Matt Czuchry (The Resident)
+- Matt Czuchry (The Resident, The Good Wife, Gilmore Girls)

 - Nicholas Gonzalez (The Good Doctor)